manishankardurai/keyboardShortCuts/README.md

 callback | callback function that need to trigger on pressing your combo key

-Internally this will listen to  [keypress.js](http://dmauro.github.io/Keypress/) with simple_combo API on mounting and will unregister on unmounting.
+Internally this will listen to listener constructed using [keypress.js](http://dmauro.github.io/Keypress/) with simple_combo API on mounting and will unregister on unmounting.

 You can get the activeShortCuts by wrapping with HOC function called `withKeyboardShortcuts` along your own parent component which holds `KeyboardShortcut` as child.
 So that you will receive a list of active shortcut as prop called `activeShortCuts` on your own component for display in help page.